agda/agda2hs/_sources/features.md.txt

 (0-Quantity)=
 ## 0-Quantity Parameters

 Parameters can be annotated with a _quantity_ of either `0` or `ω` (the default quantity is `ω` if no quantity is explicitly annotated).
-Such parameters are irrelevant to evaluation, so they are irrelevant to the compiled Haskell program, and so agda2hs erases them.
+Parameters annotated with `0` are irrelevant to evaluation, so they are irrelevant to the compiled Haskell program, and so agda2hs erases them.

 Agda:
 ```agda